-- 4.10.
-Physical, social and green infrastructure is provided and managed by a wide range of organisations in Lambeth.
+- 4.9 Physical, social and green infrastructure is provided and managed by a wide range of organisations in Lambeth.
 This includes Transport for London and Network Rail, statutory undertakers such as Thames Water, other parts of the public sector such as Lambeth College or the National Health Service (NHS Lambeth Clinical Commissioning Group and Hospital Foundation Trusts), council services such as education, sport, leisure, parks and culture, and the private sector in the case of telecommunications and energy services.
-A full list is provided in the Infrastructure Delivery Plan Annex 2. - 4.11.
-Providers have been engaged in the preparation of the Local Plan and the plan's objectives and policies address their various strategies and programmes.
-Infrastructure providers are encouraged to maintain a

-- close dialogue with the council as their plans develop, to ensure that any issues are resolved at an early stage. - 4.12.
-In some cases, infrastructure provision is funded through the public sector and in others it is dependent on the private sector for delivery or a contribution to delivery.
+A full list is provided in the Infrastructure Delivery Plan. - 4.10 Providers have been engaged in the preparation of the Local Plan and the plan's objectives and policies address their various strategies and programmes.
+Infrastructure providers are encouraged to maintain a close dialogue with the council as their plans develop, to ensure that any issues are resolved at an early stage. - In some cases, infrastructure provision is funded through the public sector 4.11 and in others it is dependent on the private sector for delivery or a contribution to delivery.
 The Local Plan will play a key role in securing private sector involvement in infrastructure delivery and in aligning the programmes of the various providers.
-Appropriate partnership arrangements will be put in place to oversee infrastructure and investment programme delivery. - 4.13.
-A number of infrastructure projects are critical to the successful implementation of the Local Plan because without them projected growth in the borough could not be achieved in a sustainable manner.
+Appropriate partnership arrangements will be put in place to oversee infrastructure and investment programme delivery.

+- 45 - 4.12 A number of infrastructure projects are critical to the successful implementation of the Local Plan because without them projected growth in the borough could not be achieved in a sustainable manner.
 This includes major transport projects, health facilities, school places and further educational facilities.
-Known infrastructure projects are listed in the Infrastructure Schedule in the Infrastructure Delivery Plan Annex 2, with information about the phasing of delivery, estimated cost and funding.
-Where there is an element of uncertainty in relation to the delivery of key infrastructure projects, contingency plans have been identified. - 4.14.
-The Infrastructure Schedule provides a framework for the monitoring of progress with the delivery of key infrastructure programmes.
-It will be updated annually through continuous engagement with the delivery agencies, and reported as part of the authority's monitoring report.
-Any issues with delivery will be addressed in discussion with the relevant agency and partnership body. - 4.15.
-In addition, as development-led change occurs at a neighbourhood level, local infrastructure will be considered and co-ordinated to address local needs.
-Local neighbourhood infrastructure delivery plans Co-operative local investment plans will be considered and co-produced with citizens, developers and agencies during the plan period.
+Known infrastructure projects are listed in the Infrastructure Schedule in the Infrastructure Delivery Plan, with information about the phasing of delivery, estimated cost and funding. - 4.13 The Infrastructure Schedule provides a framework for the monitoring of progress with the delivery of key infrastructure programmes.
+It will be updated annually through continuous engagement with the delivery agencies.
+Any issues with delivery will be addressed in discussion with the relevant agency and partnership body. - 4.14 In addition, as development-led change occurs at a neighbourhood level, local infrastructure will be considered and co-ordinated to address local needs.
+Co-operative local investment plans will be considered and co-produced with citizens, developers and agencies during the plan period.
 This approach will help to link investment opportunities and achieve effective management.
-It is likely that delivery plans will draw on a range of tools to bring forward local infrastructure, including section 106 planning obligations where available; a 'meaningful proportion' of the CIL receipts generated by development in the neighbourhood; and other area or regeneration based funds as they arise.

-4.16.
-Sites required to deliver specific elements of essential infrastructure during the plan period are identified as site allocations in Sections 7 and 11.
+It is likely that delivery plans will draw on a range of tools to bring forward local infrastructure, including section 106 planning obligations where available; a 'meaningful proportion' of the CIL receipts generated by development in the neighbourhood; and other area or regeneration based funds as they arise. - 4.15 Sites required to deliver specific elements of essential infrastructure during the plan period are identified as site allocations in Sections 7 and 11.

-Policy D4 Planning obligations
+Policy D4: Planning obligations